-Grade 9-12 1 credit Calligraphy 1st Semester In calligraphy class, the student will survey historical and contemporary uses of hand lettering, writing tools, and materials.
+Calligraphy Grade 9-12 1st Semester 1 credit In calligraphy class, the student will survey historical and contemporary uses of hand lettering, writing tools, and materials.
 Basic proficiency will be developed in classic alphabets, as well as modern variations with the use of a Pilot Parallel Pen.
-The prerequisite of Basic Design) is not required for this course.